mikelogaciuk/simdocs/msfs_handcrafted_airports.md

 ## About

-List of all handcrafted airports from Standard Edition and World Updates (apart from Deluxe/Premium Edition ones).
+List of all handcrafted airports from Standard Edition and World Updates (apart from Deluxe/Premium Edition ones) and bonus premium like freeware (with links).

 ## North America